 If you have difficulty with your prescription

-You could also speak with your local dietitian, as your dietitian is the best person to speak to in terms of your individual nutritional requirements and if you are finding it difficult to follow the gluten-free diet.
+You could also speak with your local dietitian, as your dietitian is the best person to advise you on individual nutritional requirements, especially if you're finding it difficult to follow the gluten free diet.

 Stay in touch